Clarity-Digital-Twin/big-mood-detector/README.md

 **Category**: Agents of Change

-This project was built with love (and Claude!) for the GitHub Universe 2025 hackathon.
+This project was built with love (and Claude!) for the GitHub Love of Code 2025 hackathon.
 It represents a breakthrough in mental health technology - bringing clinical-grade mood prediction to everyone while keeping data completely private.

 **Built with Claude**: This entire project was built with Claude as my AI pair programmer, implementing cutting-edge research papers, debugging complex ML pipelines, and discovering critical bugs that inflated the original performance metrics.